 SPP is a system common message.
 An SPP message tells slave devices their current location in the song.
-SPP are useful when there are loops or jumps within a song sequence.
-The SPP is stored in terms of the number of MIDI beats from the start of the song, so it relates to musical time, not real time.
+SPP is useful when there are loops or jumps within a song sequence.
+The SPP is stored in terms of the number of MIDI beats from the start of the song, so it relates to musical time, not real-time.

 SPP uses two data bytes.
 As the MSB of data bytes must be zero that leaves 14 bits, or 16,384 MIDI beats, to represent the song position.

-SPP is often used along with a song select message, F3, to tell devices like drum machine which song/pattern to playback.
+SPP is often used along with a song select message, F3, to tell devices like drum machines which song/pattern to playback.

 MIDI Time Code